praw-dev/praw/docs/pages/useful_scripts.rst

 `Self-Destruct Bot`_ by `diceroll123 <https://github.com/diceroll123>`_
     Removes posts after a specified amount of time.
 (For time-sensitive posts.)

+`Subtitle Bot`_ by `arrayofchar <https://github.com/arrayofchar/reddit_subtitle_bot>`_
+    Finds youtube links and see if closed captioning (aka subtitle) is available.
+Formats subtitle into paragraphs based on  standard deviation of timestamp gaps.
+If subtitle is longer than Reddit comment limit, puts it in Pastebin.

 **\<Your Script Here\>**
     Edit `this page on github <https://github.com/praw-dev/praw/blob/master/
     docs/pages/useful_scripts.rst>`_ to add your script to this list.